jesse-kaufman/portfolio-site/hugo/content/projects/furniture-subscription-ecommerce-platform/index.md

 ## Final thoughts

-Over four years, I single-handedly transformed this company’s online presence from a basic Squarespace form to a sophisticated, interactive, multi-site eCommerce platform.
+Over four years, I transformed this company’s online presence from a basic Squarespace form to a sophisticated, interactive, multi-site eCommerce platform.

 I handled every aspect of development—back-end, front-end, API integrations, performance optimizations, automation, and even significant portions of the design process.
 Despite juggling multiple other projects for the company during this time, I built, optimized, and scaled the entire system without additional development support.